Search

 PTSD symptoms will bring down your mood, and lead to anxiety, hopelessness and other feelings.

-If you have been diagnosed with PTSD by seeing a psychologist, PTSD can be overcome.
+If you have been diagnosed with PTSD, by seeing a psychologist PTSD can be overcome either completely or significantly.

 There is also complex PTSD psychology can help with that too.